steffenskov/Pragmatic-DDD/README.md

 ```

 The simplest way to ensure state never becomes invalid, is IMHO to throw an exception in your `ValidateX` methods to stop execution prior to the mutation part.
-When creating a new instance of an `Aggregate` feel free to use a static `Create` method like above, a `constructor` or even an instance method called upon an empty `Aggregate`.
+When creating a new instance of an `Aggregate` feel free to use a static `Create` method like above, a `Constructor` or even an instance method called upon an empty `Aggregate`.

 To remember: An aggregate is itself responsible for ensuring its state is always valid according to the business rules.